klebgenomics/Kleborate/README.md

 For _Klebsiella_ outside of the KpSC, Kleborate will accurately determine the species and will report the presence of any accessory genes detected (AMR, virulence, K & O types); however species-focused markers (mutational resistance, MLST) will not be reported.

+To learn more about taxonomy and population genomics of the _Klebsiella pneumoniae_ and the species complex, and what we know so far about the distribution of AMR, virulence and K types in the _Klebsiella pneumoniae_ population, see [Wyres, Lam & Holt, 2020, Nature Reviews Microbiology](https://www.nature.com/articles/s41579-019-0315-1).

+#### Citing Kleborate

 A manuscript describing the Kleborate software in full is currently in preparation.
 (Note that the BLAST logic has been checked in the light of [this article](https://doi.org/10.1093/bioinformatics/bty833) describing a common misconception regarding the BLAST parameter -max_target_seqs.)

 In the meantime, if you use Kleborate, please cite the component schemes that you report:<br>